Mitch Landrieu: Early life

-Landrieu was born and raised in the Broadmoor neighborhood of New Orleans, the fifth of nine children of Maurice "Moon" and Verna (Satterlee) Landrieu.
+Landrieu was born and raised in the Broadmoor neighborhood of New Orleans, the fifth of nine children of Maurice "Moon" Landrieu and Verna (Satterlee).
 His mother was partly descended from the large wave of Sicilian immigrants that came to Louisiana during the nineteenth century.
 He stated in a March 2018 journalism podcast that he is of Italian, French, German, British, and African-American heritage.
 His great-grandmother Cerentha Mackey was the illegitimate child of a mixed-race black woman and an unknown father.

 Raised Catholic, Landrieu graduated from Jesuit High School in 1978 and enrolled at The Catholic University of America in Washington, D.C. where he earned a B.A. in political science and theatre in 1982.
 In 1985, he earned a Juris Doctor (J.D.) degree from Loyola University Law School in New Orleans.

 Prior to public service, Landrieu practiced law for 16 years and became a mediator, focusing on alternative dispute resolution.
 He owned International Mediation and Arbitration, where he mediated over 700 cases involving complex issues.
 He was also appointed special master for a major train derailment involving up to 9,000 plaintiffs.
 He clerked for Federal Court Judge Adrian Duplantier and Chief Justice of the Louisiana Supreme Court Pascal Calogero.
 He is a member of the Supreme Court Task Force on Alternative Dispute Resolution which was responsible for developing the pilot mediation program in Orleans Parish.
 Landrieu is trained in mediation and negotiation by the Harvard Law School Negotiation Project, the American Arbitration Association, and the Attorney Mediator's Institute.
 Landrieu has also taught alternative dispute resolution as an adjunct professor at Loyola University Law School.